 “We’ve designed a curriculum that doesn’t just explore the issues that professionals need to know now, but what they’ll need to know decades in the future,” she said.
 “These workshops and seminars are led by leaders in practice—professionals drawn from firms where innovation is happening and the practice model is pointing to the future.”

-All seven of Tyler Architecture’s new post-professional programs are offered in Philadelphia at the Main Campus of Temple University, one of the nation’s leading national urban public research universities—either at the Tyler School of Art’s expansive, state-of-the-art Architecture Building or, in some cases, in clinical settings at Temple’s College of Public Health.
+All seven of Tyler Architecture’s new post-professional programs are offered in Philadelphia at the Main Campus of Temple University, one of the nation’s leading national urban public research universities—either at the Tyler School of Art and Architecture’s expansive, state-of-the-art Architecture Building or, in some cases, in clinical settings at Temple’s College of Public Health.
 The new M.S. programs are available for full or part-time enrollment.